 Deliverable / Form Description Internship Proposal The Internship Proposal is a job description that has been approved before starting the internship.
 See Internship Proposal section above.
 Internship Contract The Internship Proposal, Academic Contact, and Company Contract are collectively called the "Internship Contract" and must be established before starting the internship.
 See Internship Contract section above.
-The student must compile all components of the Internship contract into one document and upload it to myCourses, as an assignment, at the start of the term.
+The student must compile all components of the Internship contract into one document and upload it to my Courses, as an assignment, at the start of the term.
 Internship Log The student regularly records/summarizes their activities and reflections in Internship Logs, using a standardized form, submitted as assignments in myCourses.
 See Course Phases/Schedule section below for timeline.
 See Required Course Material section below for the form.
 The student will be expected to attain appropriate mastery and deployment of 6 Professional Competencies , and should utilize all of them in their work practices and document their progress through the Internship Logs.
-Internship Logs are to be considered as homework and should not be worked on during host-company time.
-It is recommended to include details that will help when writing the Final Report .
-Students are encouraged to share content from their Internship Logs on the myCourses discussion board (while respecting confidential matters) to compare their experiences.
+Internship Logs are to be considered as homework and should not be worked on during host company time.
+It is recommended to include details that will help in preparing the Final Presentation .
+Students are encouraged to share content from their Internship Logs on the my Courses discussion board (while respecting confidential matters) to compare their experiences.
 Interim Assessment The Field Supervisor completes an assessment at an early stage of internship that evaluate the student's progress and development of the 6 Professional Competencies.
 See Course Phases / Schedule section below for the timeline.
 The Interim Assessment will be submitted to the Course Instructor.
 The student will receive a copy via email.
 Final Assessment The Field Supervisor completes a final assessment at the end of the internship that evaluates the student's overall progress and development of the 6 Professional Competencies .
 See Course Phases / Schedule section below for timeline.
 The Final Assessment will be submitted to the Course Instructor.
 The student will receive a copy via email.
-Final Report The student summarizes their activities and final reflections in a 5- to 15-page report which must be submitted via myCourses at the end of the internship .
-The report should include details about the host organization, tasks performed, lessons learned, and progress made (while respecting confidential matters).
-See Course Phases/Schedule section below for the timeline.